 would fail.

-The healthy brother never liked his sickly brother and refuses to give him the kidney.
+The healthy brother never liked his sickly brother and refused to give him the kidney.
 The utilitarian approach would forcibly demand that the healthy brother donate a kidney to his sickly brother, as total happiness is greater with this option.

 In this case, society has chosen the rights analysis approach.
 Although there are no algorithms to tell us exactly what to do, a reasonable approach to making moral decisions when moral theories diverge is to use utilitarianism unless an individual’s rights are seriously violated.